Best Online Mortgage Calculators 2026: 15 Free Tools Tested for Accuracy

 Bankrate has been a trusted name in financial content for over 25 years.
 Their mortgage calculator is solid and includes an amortization schedule with extra payment support.
 Where Bankrate excels is in connecting calculator results with their extensive database of current lender rates, making it easy to shop for the best deal.

-However, Bankrate is primarily an advertising platform.
-The site is heavily cluttered with ads and sponsored lender listings, which can make the experience feel more like a sales funnel than a financial tool.
+Bankrate is primarily a rate-shopping and advertising-supported platform.
+The calculator experience includes sponsored lender listings and marketplace modules, so users should separate loan math from lender offers.
 It lacks PDF export, loan comparison tools, DTI calculation, and city-specific rate pages.
 The calculator itself is functional but basic compared to dedicated tools like Amortio.

 3. NerdWallet — Best for Financial Advice